Tribalnetwork/Portfolio-Network/README.md

 ```

 4. Make your edits, fix a bug, implement a feature, etc. If you're looking for something to work on, check out our [Issues](https://github.com/Tribalnetwork/TNWeb/issues) page.
 The [additional guides](https://github.com/Tribalnetwork/Additional-Guides) page should help you.
+If you have changed the GraphQL Schema, you must run `amplify push` to apply changes.

 5. Add, commit, and push your feature branch to your Github: